aws-samples/aws-modernization-with-contrastsecurity/content/30_workshop_app_ci_cd/20_ecs_fargate.md

 ```

 {{% notice info %}}
-This step takes approximately 3 minutes and if successfully, you should see the message as below.
+This step takes approximately 3 minutes and if successful, you should see the message as below.
 {{% /notice %}}

 <pre>